sanhidalgoo/ProgrammingLab/README.md

 $ git clone https://github.com/sanhidalgoo/ProgrammingLab.git
 ```

-2. Now, you have two options for to make proofs of this algorithm
+2. Now, you have two options to test the algorithm

     1. If you want to run the tests for default only must typing

     ```
     $ make test
     ```
+    Here you will get the results obtained from the alforithm with the 8 data sets that are in the /test/ directory

     2.